NERC-CEH/luct/README.md

 the workflow for synchronising package environments between collaborators.

+## Still to do

+-   More detailed setup instructions and notes should go in this project-level `READ.md` file.
+-   The `README.md` files in the subdirectories are currently generic, but should describe the purpose of each subdirectory and the files in that directory.

 ## Acknowledgements
 The website is based on a template by [Ross W. Gayler][]